Hadith: Compilation and collections

 The hadith literature in use today is based on spoken reports in circulation after the death of Muhammad.
-Unlike the Quran, hadith were not promptly written down during Muhammad's lifetime or immediately after his death.
-Hadith were evaluated orally to written and gathered into large collections during the 8th and 9th centuries, generations after Muhammad's death, after the end of the era of the Rashidun Caliphate, over 1,000 km (600 mi) from where Muhammad lived.
+Hadith were not promptly written down during Muhammad's lifetime or immediately after his death.
+Hadiths are oral cultural products consisting of words and deeds, the majority of which were documented several centuries after the time of Muhammad (Sunni sources, approximately 200–300 years and Shiite hadith books 400–500) and attributed to Muhammad through a chain of narrators over 1-2 mi away from where Muhammad is thought to have lived.